fieldtrip/website/faq/source/datatype_segmentation.md

 ---
-title: How is the segmentation defined?
+title: How is a segmentation defined?
 tags: [datatype, segmentation, eeg, meg, headmodel]
 category: faq
 redirect_from: